SenseNet/sn-webpages/src/nuget/readme.txt

 2. Change the Global.asax.cs codebehind: the application class should inherit from SenseNet.Portal.SenseNetGlobal Please note that this is a different base class from the one in the Services layer!

-3. Configure SignalR
+3. OPTIONAL: Configure SignalR
-   In your Startup class, please add the app.MapSignalR() call to the Configuration method so that SignalR hubs are configured correctly when the application starts.
+   If you want to use SignalR features in your solution (for example the Task Monitor page in the Task Management component) then please add the app.MapSignalR() call in your Startup class to the Configuration method so that SignalR hubs are configured correctly when the application starts.

    For example: